plone/plone.app.multilingual/README.rst

 Language selector policy
 ------------------------

-While browsing the site, the language selector viewlet allows users to switch site's content language and ease access between translations of the current content.
+While browsing the site, the language selector viewlet allows users to switch the site's content language.
 There are two policies in place in case the translation of a specific language does not exist (yet):

     * LP way, the selector shows the nearest translated container.
-    * Shows the user an informative view that shows the current available translations for the current content.
+    * Shows the user an informative view that shows the currently available translations for the current content.

 The assets folder - a shared "Language Independent Folder"